A Mean-Field Game Approach to Equilibrium Pricing in Solar Renewable Energy Certificate Markets: The Mean-Field Game Limit

 We now specify the form of the equilibrium price $S_t^{{\mu^{[N]}}}$ in the finite-player game.
 As previously mentioned, this is derived endogenously, through the optimal behaviours that emerge from the agents optimizing their respective cost functionals, and the market clearing condition \eqref{eq:market_clearing_condition}.

-\begin{proposition}[Market Clearing SREC Price in Finite Player Game] In the setting of the finite-player game described in Section \ref{sec:model}, suppose that: \begin{enumerate} \item The market clearing condition \eqref{eq:market_clearing_condition} holds. \item Firms behave as per the optimal controls for the mean-field game (i.e. they generate and trade according to \eqref{eq:optG} and \eqref{eq:optGamma})\footnote{Modified for the version of the price they observe and $Y^i_t$ in the finite-player game.}. \end{enumerate} The market-clearing SREC price is
+\begin{proposition}[Market Clearing SREC Price in Finite Player Game] In the setting of the finite-player game described in Section \ref{sec:model}, suppose that: \begin{itemize} \item[(i)] The market clearing condition \eqref{eq:market_clearing_condition} holds. \item[(ii)] Firms behave as per the optimal controls for the mean-field game (i.e. they generate and trade according to \eqref{eq:optG} and \eqref{eq:optGamma}), modified for the version of the price they observe and $Y^i_t$ in the finite-player game. \end{itemize} The market-clearing SREC price is

 \end{proposition} \begin{proof} We note that the market clearing condition in \eqref{eq:market_clearing_condition} is equivalent to the condition $\sum_{i\in\mfN} \Gamma_t^{i, \star} = 0$, as $N$ is finite.
 We begin with this.